Telephoto lens

 A telephoto lens, also known as telelens, is a specific type of a long-focus lens used in photography and cinematography, in which the physical length of the lens is shorter than the focal length.
 This is achieved by incorporating a special lens group known as a telephoto group that extends the light path to create a long-focus lens in a much shorter overall design.
-The angle of view and other effects of long-focus lenses are the same for telephoto lenses of the same specified focal length.
+The angle of view and other effects of long-focus lenses are the same for telephoto lenses of identical specified focal length.
 Long-focal-length lenses are often informally referred to as telephoto lenses, although this is technically incorrect: a telephoto lens specifically incorporates the telephoto group.

 Construction

-A 500 mm non-telephoto long-focus lens with a physical length about the same as its focal length.
+A 500 mm telephoto lens with extension tube.

 A 150–500 mm telephoto zoom lens, physically much shorter than its maximum focal length.

-A simple photographic lens may be constructed using one lens element of a given focal length; to focus on an object at infinity, the distance from this single lens to focal plane of the camera (where the sensor or film is) has to be adjusted to the focal length of that lens.
+A simple photographic lens may be constructed using one lens element of a given focal length.
+To focus on an object at infinity, the distance from this single lens to focal plane of the camera (where the sensor or film is) must be adjusted to the focal length of that lens.
 For example, given a focal length of 500 mm, the distance between lens and focal plane is 500 mm.
-The farther the focal length is increased, the more the physical length of such a simple lens makes it unwieldy.
-In practice, to minimize optical aberrations, instead of a single lens element, these simple lenses usually are constructed using several elements to form an achromatic lens.
+The further the focal length is increased, the more the physical length of such a simple lens makes it unwieldy.
+In practice, to minimize optical aberrations, instead of a single lens element, these simple lenses are typically constructed using several elements to form an achromatic lens.

-But such simple lenses are not telephoto lenses, no matter how extreme the focal length – they are known as long-focus lenses.
+However, such simple lenses are not telephoto lenses, no matter how extreme the focal length – they are known as long-focus lenses.
 While the optical centre of a simple ("non-telephoto") lens is within the construction, the telephoto lens moves the optical centre in front of the construction.
-In other words, a telephoto lens might have a focal length of 400 mm, while it is shorter than that.
+In other words, a telephoto lens may have a focal length of 400 mm even though it is shorter than that.
 While the length of a long-focus lens approximates its focal length, a telephoto lens manages to be shorter than its focal length.
 The term telephoto ratio refers to the physical length of a lens divided by its focal length; where long-focus lenses have a telephoto ratio around 1, telephoto lenses have a ratio less than 1.
 As an example, one modern lens (Canon EF 400 mm DO IS) achieves a telephoto ratio of in part due to a front (converging) lens group which incorporates diffractive optics.